Why do women with ADHD have more anxiety?

 Anxiety as compensation

 Your anxiety didn't appear out of nowhere.
-It's a survival strategy your brain developed to cope with ADHD.
+It's a survival strategy your brain built to cope with ADHD, and the mechanics are fairly logical.

 The anxious brain and the ADHD brain share chemistry